SATYADUTTMS/BEC456B_LIC_4NI23EC092/DIFFERENTIAL_AMPLIFIERS.md

 and thus considering the difference of these V1 - V2 = Vin1 - Vin2 and thus Vout = Ad * Vin , where Vin = Vin1 - Vin2.
 And thus the definition, the difference of the input signals getting amplified by a factor Ad is what it gives the output.

-Thus the pictorial representation is as follows :

 NOTE : Differential Signals:
 1. They vary by equal and opposite amounts.
 2. They have same average (dc) value : the common mode level.

 Where are these the Differential Amplifiers used then ?
 OP-AMPS and many more circuits.

-Example (OP-AMP):

 GENERAL STRUCTURE OF MOS DIFFERENTIAL AMPLIFIER :